Muktha2006/voultgard/README.md

-# VoltGuard
+# VoultGuard

 ## Packet Interceptor Module

-This module captures and parses Modbus TCP packets for the VoltGuard project.
+This module captures and parses Modbus TCP packets for the VoultGuard project.

 ### Tools Used
 - Python